Secretary of State of Colorado

-The secretary of state of Colorado is the secretary of state of the state of Colorado in the United States.
-The office is one of five elected constitutional offices in the state.
+The Secretary of State of Colorado is the secretary of state of the state of Colorado in the United States.
+The office is one of four elected constitutional offices in the state.
 The current secretary of state is Democrat Jena Griswold.

 Structure

 The Secretary of State heads the Colorado Department of State, a principal department of the Colorado state government, which is composed of four divisions: